Strongpreneur#Business Growth Strategies

-Although we have discussed these three types of plans are though they are independent of one another, they are in fact closely interrelated.
+Although we have discussed these three types of plans are though they are independent of one another, they are closely interrelated.
 When a long-range plan is made, it is usually implemented by formulating short-range plans whose implementation will guide the company towards the achievement of the long-range plans.
 In this sense, therefore, short-range plans, usually derive from and dovetail into the long-range plans.
-In the course of implementing the short and medium range plans, it may become necessary to modify the long-term plans.
+In the course of implementing the short and medium-range plans, it may become necessary to modify the long-term plans.

 Planning involves decision-making, which is the selection of a course of action from amongst competing alternatives.
 Planning involves several steps.

 The analysis of the problem ensures that in attempting to solve it, the manager does not solve only a part of it, or pursue the shadow.
 This is probably why it is often claimed that a problem once diagnosed is half-solved.